divslinger/Android-Merchant-App/TEST_PLAN.md

    * Launch app
    * Go to 'Payment INPUT' screen
    * Enter amount: 10
-   * Click charge to arrive on the 'Payment REQUEST' screen
+   * Click "Charge/Checkout" to arrive on the 'Payment REQUEST' screen
    * Click on device 'Home' button to put the app in background
    * Resume the paused app
    * Confirm that it opens on the 'Payment REQUEST' screen with an amount of 10